 Waived or Reduced Late Fees

-- Student has federal mandated multiple disbursements
+- Student has federally mandated multiple disbursements.

 Contact the Cashier's Office for more information.

 UW-Parkside assesses late fees (administrative expense fees) in accordance to policy guidelines determined by the University of Wisconsin System.
 If you are interested to learn more about the UW System policy, we have included the related policy below.